dedalus94/multinational-retail-data-centralisation/README.md

 - data_cleaning.py
   - Contains methods unique to each data source that clean each table as well as methods used multiple times (e.g. to format dates)

+Two SQL files are also in the folder: one handles data type, minor data manipulation as well as creating the star-based schema.
+The other is an example of SQL queries to get insights from the data